 A department of the company is entirely dedicated to this phase in which the frame is padded and upholstered.
 Webbing and springs are skilfully fixed by hand to guarantee the best resistance of the seats over time.
 A great variety of fabrics and leathers are available and are continuously updated.

 Each furniture product is carefully checked at the end of every manufacture-phase.
 In this final phase each item is meticulously checked for defects to make sure that the product meets customer requirements.
 A detailed check-up is carried out to check that the quality of the finish, upholstery and frame satisfy the standards required for all Sevensedie Italian chairs and furniture products.
 Once the piece has successfully passed these checks it is packaged, labelled and stored in the warehouse ready for delivery.

-We provide our clients in the contract sector with professional advice for the choice of style and characteristics of the furniture.
 On several occasions we have created bespoke furniture for a restaurant or hotel.
 For example we customized the classic chair PRAGA for an Italian restaurant in Milan and produced the bespoke restaurant chair MINUS with a much more contemporary look.

 The wide product range covering virtually any furniture element from the chairs and tables in the restaurant to the bespoke wardrobe in the bedrooms.

 We produce quality furniture with an original and unique Italian design at very affordable prices.

 Well, now it's time to discover our production of Italian chairs!